Hello from me

 What are other people reading?

-February 9, 2023, the PostgreSQL community has made available the new minor releases of PostgreSQL 11 through 15.
+June 5, 2024, the PostgreSQL community has made available the new minor releases of PostgreSQL 12 through 16.
 For us, this means that based on these new minor releases, we have to start working on compiling the new releases of PostgresPURE.
-Meanwhile, we have done...
+Meanwhile, we have done our...